takis104/Eurostat-Tourism-Data-Analysis-in-Python/README.md

 ## Project Description:

-Implementation of a python script to download data from Eurostat in order to extract data about tourism in Europe from 2016-2019 for the countries of Greece and Sweden.
+Implementation of a python script to download data from Eurostat in order to extract information about tourism in Europe from 2016-2019 for the countries of Greece and Sweden.

 The extracted data will be plotted in the following requested plots.